The West Point Story (film): Plot

 Producer Harry Eberhart offers unemployed Broadway musical director and past nemesis Elwin "Bix" Bixby the job of staging the annual 100th Night show at the United States Military Academy in West Point, New York.
 Eberhart wishes for his talented nephew Tom Fletcher, a cadet at the academy, to become a Broadway star.

 Bix and his assistant and girlfriend Eve Dillon travel to West Point to make a Broadway-level production of a show written by Tom and his friend Hal Courtland.
-After Bix slugs cadet and cast member Bull Gilbert, the academy's commandant wants to evict him from academy grounds, but the cadets in the show, led by Tom, appeal to the commandant, requesting that Bix might be permitted to live as one of them as a temporary cadet.
-The commandant is dubious because of Bix's history but agrees to the request.
+After Bix coldcocks cast member Cadet Bull Gilbert, the Academy's Commandant wants to ban him from the Academy's grounds; but the cadets in the show, led by Tom, appeal to the Commandant, requesting that Bix might be permitted to live as one of them as a temporary cadet.
+The Commandant is dubious because of Bix's history – during his World War II service, Bix earned a Distinguished Service Cross, a Silver Star, and the French Medaille Militaire, but also sold a B-17 to an Arab sheikh and went Absent Without Leave from a rest camp to fight with the French Resistance – but agrees to the request.

-Bix persuades Jan Wilson, a chorus girl whom he had discovered and has become a movie star, to accompany Tom to a dance at the academy.
-She is given the role of a princess in the show after Bix persuades the commandant to break with tradition of only permitting male cadets to appear in shows.
-After Jan and Tom fall in love, Tom sends a resignation letter to the academy and flees to New York to be with Jan.
+Bix persuades Jan Wilson, a chorus girl whom he had discovered who has become a movie star, to accompany Tom to a dance at the academy.
+She is given the role of a princess in the show after Bix persuades the Commandant to break with the tradition of only permitting male cadets to appear in shows.
+(At the time the movie was made, West Point was a males-only school.)
+After Jan and Tom fall in love, Tom submits his resignation to the Academy and flees to New York to be with Jan.
 Tom proposes marriage but Jan declines, believing that Tom must graduate and serve his commitment.
 Bix, Bull and Hal travel to New York without approved leave in order to retrieve Tom, who is devastated by Jan's rejection.